Want to make a real impact in raptor conservation?

 Training and mentorship are provided, but self-directed learning is required.
 Individuals are expected to actively seek out knowledge, study and improve on their own time without prompting.

-Due to federal permitting requirements, individuals who are actively pursuing falconry and working toward becoming a falconer may be given priority, as this aligns with the pathway required to become a subpermittee under U.S. Fish & Wildlife Service regulations.
+Due to federal permitting requirements, individuals who are actively pursuing (or wanting to) falconry and working toward becoming a falconer may be given priority, as this aligns with the pathway required to become a subpermittee under U.S. Fish & Wildlife Service regulations.

 These opportunities are not given, they are earned through: